- What is a Title to Real Property?

-When you purchase a property, your title company will conduct a search of public records to make sure there are no defects in the title.
+When you purchase a property, your title company will search public records to ensure there are no defects in the title.
 If they find any problems, they will work to fix them before you close on the property.

 Once the title is clean, you will be issued a policy.
 This policy will protect you from any losses that might occur due to a defect in the title.
 If there is ever an issue with the title, you can make a claim on your policy and the title company will reimburse you for any losses.

 Title insurance policies typically cover the most common title defects as mentioned above.
 The amount of coverage you have will depend on the policy you purchase.
 You can purchase a policy that covers the full value of your property or you can purchase a policy with limited coverage.

 This is why it’s so important to thoroughly search public records before you purchase a property.
 You want to ensure that there are no problems with the title so that you can be fully protected.